triwgani/Maven02/README.md

 Revenue Target = [Last Month Revenue]*1.05
 ```

-Executing the Two detailed Steps above, resulted in adding a new Table containing all Measures needed in the modelling.
+Executing all the detailed Steps in 2 spots above, resulted in adding a new Table containing all Measures needed in the modelling.

 ![](MeasureTable.png)

-The overall tables created the complete Realtion Model for all the data loaded in the Power Bi
+The overall tables created the complete Relation Model for all the data loaded in the Power Bi

 ![](AllTables.png)

 ## Building Interactive Report

-The built report is to provide information in the Problem Questions Section.
+The report dashboard is to provide information in the Problem Questions Section.
 Below is the Dashboard for the report.

 ![](Dashboard.png)

 I also built a Note Report Page where its purpose is to provide insights (by utilizing the Bookmark function) so that it can be quickly shown to the management / stakeholders.
 Later on, for future use, I can add as many insights as can be found based on the data.
-Yet, in this case I only provided 2 quick insights, i.e.: Portland 1000 Sales and Victoria Hits Positive.
+Yet, in this case I only provided 3 quick insights, i.e.: Portland 1000 Sales, Victoria Hits Positive, and Plato drove the highest profit rate.

 ![](Notes.png)

 ## Analysis to answer the Problem Questions
+- Defining the Top 30 Product Brands with highest Total Transactions and their corresponding Profit, Profit Margin, as well as Return Rate in descending order.
+**Solution:**

+- Providing KPI information displaying the Current Month Transactions vs Last Month Transactions, Current Month Profit vs Last Month Profit, and Current Month Returns vs Last Month Returns.
+**Solution:**

+- Displaying a visual geographical map showing Transactions by Cities in which the company stores are operating.
+**Solution:**

+- Providing information of Total Transaction in each of the country that can be drilled up/down, so that the granularity of the information can be determined in either level of country, city, or state.
+**Solution:**

+- Providing the weekly trending of the company's revenue, especially during the year 1998.
+Besides that, the management also wanted to find out if the monthly revenue had been achieved or not by comparing the Monthly Revenue vs the Monthly Target Revenue.
+**Solution:**

+## Report Dashboard Link:
+The live report dashboard can be found [here](f)